 In 1999 Skullphone appeared on city streets with his icon of a witty

 black-and-white skull holding a cell phone.
-Through image repetition and recontextualization, Skullphone has embedded his mime.
+Through image repetition and recontextualization, Skullphone has embedded his meme.
 Notably, In 2008 Skullphone sparked controversy and conversation when he re-arrived outdoors on the first digital billboards found throughout Los Angeles.
 As both megaphone and white noise, he left local and online audiences to their own devices regarding mobile phone connectivity, personal privacy, targeted advertising, outdoor artists, outdoor art programs, urban blight, and life in Los Angeles.

 Skullphone’s Digital Media documents advertising, government and private enterprise signage, and the landscape on which the ubiquitous outdoor digital media proliferate.
 Through painted pointillism on mirror polished aluminum panels, the imagery dislocates as the artwork is approached.